kvanderwijst/variancedecomposition-IAM/README.md

 ## Usage
-To calculate the partial variances of the carbon budget only, run Carbon budget calculation.py To calculate the partial variances of the full model, run Mitigation cost calculation.py
+To calculate the partial variances of the carbon budget only, run Carbon budget calculation.py

+To calculate the partial variances of the full model, run Mitigation cost calculation.py

+The underlying distributions can be edited in variancedecomposition/distributions.py, specifically in the distributionCosts variable.
+If the model functions need to be changed, the variancedecomposition/model.py is the place to go.
+This also contained the exponential functions used to model mitigation costs.